WebCivics/PermissiveCommonsOntologiesDocs/use-cases/PeaceInfrastructureProject/TheValuesProject.md

 Whilst my experiences lead me to consider the fictional nature of how the sentiments connect to the realities and lived experiences of my / our Australian people (understanding that there are problems in all regions of the world, not simply Australia); I have found it useful to refer to the sentiments expressed as an example of the sorts of things that we should be striving to make true; which is the fundamental purpose of The Values Project.

-Through the applied use of technology in a particular sort of way, the statements made; both, by the media clips provided below and the underlying instuments, laws and values that they in-turn refer to - can be made far more real for people, who want [[Safety Protocols]].
+Through the applied use of technology in a particular sort of way, the statements made; both, by the media clips provided below and the underlying instuments, laws and values that they in-turn refer to - can be made far more real for people, who want [[SafetyProtocols]].

 <iframe src="https://player.vimeo.com/video/30416090?h=f11a48b1df" width="640" height="360" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen></iframe>
 <p><a href="https://vimeo.com/30416090">The Australian Way</a> from <a href="https://vimeo.com/auscivics">AusCivics</a> on <a href="https://vimeo.com">Vimeo</a>.</p>